Statistics

 She is best known for playing Trillian in the TV series adaptation of The Hitchhiker's Guide to the Galaxy.

-Anneke Wills will be 83 - 42 credits, including Polly in The War Machines
+Anneke Wills was 83 - 42 credits, including Polly in The War Machines

 Anneke Wills, born in Berkshire, played the part of Polly alongside William Hartnell and Patrick Troughton.